corymsmith/bull/PATTERNS.md

 that certain keys are placed in the same hash slot, read more about hash tags in the [redis cluster tutorial](https://redis.io/topics/cluster-tutorial).

-A hash tag is defined with brakets.
+A hash tag is defined with brackets.
 I.e. a key that has a substring inside brackets will use that substring to determine in which hash slot the key will be placed.
 So to make bull compatible with cluster, just use a queue prefix inside brackes, for example: